guireiso/omicscope/docs/input.rst

 pdata
 ^^^^^

-Pdata presents a description of each sample analysed.
-Pdata must have at least 3 columns: 'Sample', 'Condition', and 'Biological'.
+Pdata contains a description of each sample analyzed in the workflow.
+Pdata must have at least the following 3 columns: 'Sample', 'Condition', and 'Biological'.

-#. **Sample:** Identifier for each sample analysed.
+#. **Sample:** The name of each sample to be analysed, matching those in the first row of the Assay sheet.
 #. **Condition:** Respective group for each sample.
+All technical and biological replicates belonging to an experimental condition should have the same identifier here.
-#. **Biological:** Respective biological replicates for each sample.
+#. **Biological:** Respective biological replicate for each sample.
+If two or more technical replicates were used for a single biological replicate, those replicates should have the same identifier here.

-When performing longitudinal analysis, users must input a 'TimeCourse' column showing day/hour/time associated with the respective sample.
+When performing longitudinal analysis, users must also include a 'TimeCourse' column containing the day/hour/time/etc. associated with each sample.

-In order to provide a clearer understanding of how to construct a pdata, we have dedicated an entire section to its detailed description.
+See the example below for how to construct a pdata sheet.
+In this example, there are two groups being compared: COVID *vs.* CTRL.
+COVID contains 12 biological replicates, CTRL contains 7 biological replicates.
+All replicates were injected twice for two instrumental replicates.
+These replicates will be averaged and not considered individual samples for T-Test purposes.

 .. code-block:: python